-We have developed a security system for networkattached storage that relies upon strong cryptography to protect data stored in a distributed file system.
+We have developed a security system for networkattached storage that relies upon strong cryptography to protect data stored in a distributed storage system.
 Our system stores and transfers all data encrypted, only decrypting it at a client workstation.
 The drives lack sufficient information to decrypt the data they hold or to undetectably forge new data, so physically stealing the media will not enable an attacker to gain access to the data or to plant false data.
-Similarly, an administrator backing up the file system only has access to encrypted copies of the files; the authorized users of a particular file are the only ones with access to its unencrypted contents.
+Similarly, an administrator backing up the storage system has access to only encrypted copies of the data; the authorized users of a particular file are the only ones with access to its unencrypted contents.

 Despite this level of security, our system does not impose much overhead on the file system.
-Our experiments using raw disks (the worst case - any real file system will impose additional overhead further hiding any cryptographic overhead) show that the encryption and verification provided by our system imposes less than a 20% penalty for large sequential transfers and almost no penalty for small random accesses to blocks on disk.
+Our experiments using raw disks show that the encryption and verification provided by our system imposes almost no penalty for small random accesses to blocks on disk and less than a 20% penalty for large sequential transfers.
+Integration into a file system will further reduce this overhead by increasing the "base" time due to other file system overheads.